Deep Rock Galactic: Gameplay

-Deep Rock Galactic is a cooperative first-person shooter video game.
-Gameplay primarily centers around missions that take place in fully destructible, procedurally generated cave systems; these can have varying terrain generation, objectives, hazards, and enemies depending on the selected biome and mission type.
-Upon landing in a cave via an orbital drop pod, players must complete a mission objective such as mining resources or repairing abandoned equipment.
+Deep Rock Galactic is a cooperative first-person shooter.
+Gameplay primarily centers around missions that take place in fully destructible, procedurally generated cave systems; each has varying terrain generation, objectives, hazards, and enemies depending on the selected biome and mission type.
+Upon landing in a cave via an orbital drop pod, players must complete a mission objective, such as mining resources or repairing abandoned equipment.
 While doing so, they must fight hostile aliens, manage a limited supply of ammunition, and navigate the cave.
 Once the objective is completed, players can start an extraction sequence, where players must backtrack through the cave to an escape pod in order to safely exit along with all collected resources.
+Optional secondary objectives (such as collecting a number of specific objects or mining enough of a unique mineral) are also available, offering players additional credits and experience.
 Players can play missions solo or with up to three other players.
 Before starting each mission, players choose one of four playable classes: Scout, Engineer, Gunner, and Driller.
 Each class has a unique loadout of weapons and tools, giving them varied capabilities in combat and navigation.
 By working together to take advantage of how these different capabilities interact, teams can more efficiently navigate a cave, complete objectives, and fight enemies.
-For example, the Engineer class can place platforms on walls, while the Scout class has a personal grappling hook.
-In order to mine a difficult-to-reach mineral deposit high up on a wall, an Engineer could place a platform beneath the deposit and a Scout could then grapple on top of it to safely mine the deposit.
-When playing solo, players can choose to be accompanied by a drone which assists with objectives and combat.
+As an example, the Engineer class can place platforms on walls, while the Scout class has a personal grappling hook.
+In order to mine a difficult-to-reach mineral deposit high up on a wall, an Engineer could place a platform beneath the deposit and a Scout could then grapple on top of the platform to safely mine the deposit.
+When playing solo, players can choose to be accompanied by a robot called APD-B317 (nicknamed "Bosco"), which assists with objectives and combat.
+For instance, when playing solo, a player could command Bosco to mine the aforementioned difficult-to-reach mineral deposit for them.

-The game also features progression systems.
-Players can purchase new weapons, equipment upgrades, and cosmetics for each dwarf using credits and crafting minerals obtained from missions.
-By completing challenges, players can also acquire perks; these give dwarves additional abilities, such as increased run speed.
+The game features various progression systems, such as new weapons, equipment upgrades, and cosmetics, that can be purchased using credits and crafting minerals obtained from missions.
+By completing challenges, players can also acquire perks; these give dwarves additional abilities, such as increased running speed.
 Since 2021, there have been seasonal events in which players can unlock items via a free battle pass-like system.
+Players have the option to switch active seasons at any moment outside of a mission, including having no active season.
+All of the unique rewards each season contains can be obtained by playing through its corresponding season.

+Game modes

+Deep Rock Galactic has a total of 9 game modes, also referred to in game as missions: